hyperledger-archives/sawtooth-core/docs/source/cli/sawset.rst

 ===============

-The Settings transaction family supports a simple voting mechanism for applying changes to on-change settings.
+The Settings transaction family supports a simple voting mechanism for applying changes to on-chain settings.
 The ``sawset proposal`` subcommands provide tools to view, create and vote on proposed settings.